aolson078/stick_rpg_clone/README.md

 The city map now stretches further east with three new areas.
 The **Suburbs** contain friendly neighbors who sometimes need a hand, the bustling **Mall** offers a short delivery side quest, and a sunny **Beach** lets you relax.
-Random events at the beach may reward a valuable seashell.
+You can also dig for treasure there, sometimes uncovering valuable seashells.

-The bar, park, and library each feature a simple minigame.
-Throw darts in the bar to win extra tokens, fish at the park for cash or herbs, or solve a daily puzzle at the library for a small money reward.
+The bar, park, library, and beach each feature a simple minigame.
+Throw darts in the bar to win extra tokens, fish at the park for cash or herbs, solve a daily puzzle at the library for a small money reward, or dig for buried treasure on the beach.
+Lucky diggers might uncover a **Golden Seashell** decoration or a stylish **Pearl Necklace**.

 Weather now changes each day with rain or snow possible.
 The world cycles through Spring, Summer, Fall, and Winter, each lasting about a month.